Innospec (IOSP)

 Patrick S. Williams, President and Chief Executive Officer

-Patrick S. Williams was appointed President and Chief Executive Officer of Innospec in April 2009.
-Prior to this, he was Executive Vice President and President, Fuel Specialties with the Corporation since 2005, and also assumed responsibility for the Performance Chemicals business in 2008.
-Before 2005, he served as Chief Executive Officer for the Corporation's Fuel Specialties business in the Americas, holding numerous senior management and sales leadership roles within that business since 1993.
-Mr. Williams was previously an Executive Vice President at Octel Corp. and President, Chief Executive Officer & Executive VP at Innospec Fuel Specialties LLC.
-Since February 2020, he has also served as a Non-Executive Director for AdvanSix Inc., a NYSE-listed chemicals manufacturer.
+Patrick S. Williams was appointed President and Chief Executive Officer in April 2009.
+He previously served as Executive Vice President and President of Fuel Specialties for Innospec since 2005, and as Chief Executive Officer for the Corporation's Fuel Specialties business in the Americas since 1993.
+Since February 2020, he has also been a Non-Executive Director for AdvanSix Inc., a NYSE-listed chemicals manufacturer.

-Ian P. Cleminson, Executive Vice President and Chief Financial Officer
+Ian Cleminson, Executive Vice President and Chief Financial Officer

-David B. Jones, Senior Vice President, General Counsel, Chief Compliance Officer and Corporate Secretary
+David B. Jones, Senior Vice President, General Counsel and Chief Compliance Officer

 AI Analysis | Feedback